JarnoRFB/mws-restaurant-stage-1/README.md

 or alternatively just "Clear storage" via the "Application" tab.

 Now everything should work as intended.

+To test the offline form submission:
+* turn off the backend server
+* turn off the network (`$ nmcli networking off` on Ubuntu)
+* submit a review
+* a notification should appear that you are offline
+* once you are online again a notification should tell you that the review was submitted

 Icon made by Freepik from www.flaticon.com.